-- Takes you to the group RSVP List page (see Group RSVP). - Takes you to the Group History page (see Group History). - 🗹 Allows you to manually enter in attendance for the group. - Q Takes to you an interactive map where you can view all the people who are members of the group. - A Using the security button, you can control who has access to view and edit this specific group.
+- Takes you to the group RSVP List page (see Group RSVP). - Takes you to the Group History page (see Group History). - S Allows you to manually enter attendance for the group. - Q Takes to you an interactive map where you can view all the people who are members of the group. - If enabled in the block's settings, this will create a copy of the group.
+The list of what gets copied is displayed before proceeding. - A Using the security button, you can control who has access to view and edit this specific group.
 See the Securing Groups section below for more information on how you can secure your groups.

-6 Group Members
+Group Members

 List of members inside the group.
+See the Group Members chapter for more information.

 The group view has a couple of other interesting features you should be aware of.

-Notice the icons below the asterisk call out in the figure above.
-You can click the + icon to add a new group, or the $\mathbf{Q}$ icon to search for a group.
-Clicking the $\ddagger$ icon will show you several advanced features in the tree view.
+Notice the icons at the top of the "Groups" (Group Tree) block in the figure above.
+You can click the + icon to add a new group, or the Q icon to search for a group.
+Clicking the icon will show you several advanced features in the tree view.
 Let's open it up and see what's inside: